LiamEdwards931/animania/README.md

 ## Bugs
 - Unfixed bugs
-    - There is a bug that on some ipad mini screen sizes the navbar exceeds the length of the html page, I have looked into margin/padding on navbar and the entire page and I cannot figure the cause of the issue as within the code there should be no reason the navbar performs like this only for that screen size, the responsiveness works on all other screens.
+    - Microsoft edge: There is a bug that on some ipad mini screen sizes the navbar exceeds the length of the html page, I have looked into margin/padding on navbar and the entire page and I cannot figure the cause of the issue as within the code there should be no reason the navbar performs like this only for that screen size, the responsiveness works on all other screens.
+This isn't a consistent problem and it does not happen in google chrome dev tools suggesting the issue is lying in the dev tools and not within my code.

 - Fixed bugs
     - Issue rendering the dynamic links in the navbar when a filter was in, this was due to a conflict in variable names in the context processor for the site and the variable in the view for the all products page.